What are CLOSED-CORNER frames?

 What’s wrong with how most frames are made?

-But their results don’t hold up to either time or close scrutiny.
-Even when they’re not abused, the corners of conventional frames usually break down before too many years, simply because the joinery techniques can’t withstand normal glue failure and wood movement.
+The conventional joining methods of the framing industry have the advantage of being low-cost because they are quick and require little skill and training.
+But, being mechanically inferior, they don’t hold up to either time or close scrutiny.
+Even when they’re not abused, the corners of conventional frames usually break down before too many years, simply because the joinery techniques aren’t designed to withstand normal glue failure and wood movement, as proper wood joints are.
 Watch video…

 The CRAFT of closed-corner Frames